Prize money: $2.2 million

 Prize money: $895,000

 Xu “Burning” Lei’s playing days are over, but the 31 year-old’s impact on the scene as a whole is unquestionable.
 Burning was China’s first Dota 2 superstar, a notoriously lethal carry player who set the standard for the rest of the world.
 He is best remembered from being part of Team DK, a Chinese team who flew under the radar to finish 4th at TI2, before transforming into a colossal force.
 In 2014 Team DK were a force to be reckoned with, and Burning was their talismanic leader.
 During his career Burning played 1,256 matches, setting many new trends and making very few unforced errors.
-During his prime, Burning was hands down the world’s best carry player, and even without a TI title he is still considered one of the greats.
+During his prime, Burning was hands down the world’s best carry player.
+Burning is still considered one of the greatest players – with or without a TI title.

-While these five players may not have got their hands on an Aegis, their achievements are still phenomenal, and they deserve all the praise they can get.
+While these five players may not have got their hands on an Aegis, their achievements are still phenomenal.
+They are some of the greatest players to play Dota 2 and deserve all the praise they can get.
 If we were to expand the list to include one more player, it would be VP’s No[o]ne, but a hard decision had to be made to narrow it down to just five.
 Who would you include in your list?